 Cause Eight – Disconnection from Faith (emphasis mine):

 Although not specifically mentioned by Hari (2018), I believe that faith can be fundamentally important.
-Observational studies suggest that people who have regular spiritual practices tend to live longer (Strawbridge et al., 1997).
-Another research study investigated 1700 older adults and found that those who attended church were half as likely to have elevated levels of IL-6 interleukin (IL-6) which has been associated with a decreased incidence of disease.
-These authors concluded that religious commitment may improve stress control by affording better coping mechanisms, richer social support, and the strengthening of personal values and worldview (Koenig et al., 1997).
-Spirituality is an essential part of the “existential domain” as measured in quality-of-life scores.
+Observational studies suggest that people with regular spiritual practices live longer (Strawbridge et al., 1997).
+Another research study investigated 1700 older adults and found that those who attended church were half as likely to have elevated levels of IL-6 interleukin (IL-6), associated with a decreased incidence of disease.
+These authors concluded that religious commitment might improve stress control by affording better coping mechanisms, richer social support, and the strengthening of personal values and worldview (Koenig et al., 1997).
+Spirituality is essential to the “existential domain” as measured in quality-of-life scores.
 Positive reports on those measures, i.e., a meaningful personal existence, fulfillment of life goals, and a feeling that life to that point had been worthwhile, correlate with a good quality of life for patients with advanced disease (Cohen et al., 1995).